clearlinux/clear-linux-documentation/source/network_boot.rst

-This ensures that either iPXE image (``undionly.kpxe`` for BIOS or ``ipxe.efi`` for EFI) is handed out only when the DHCP request comes from a legacy PXE client or from a UEFI client, respectifully.
+This ensures that either iPXE image (``undionly.kpxe`` for BIOS or ``ipxe.efi`` for EFI) is handed out only when the DHCP request comes from a legacy PXE client or from a UEFI client, respectfully.
 Once iPXE loads, the DHCP server will direct it to boot from options configured in your ``http://my.web.server/real_boot_script.txt`` file.